iamsayan/wp-last-modified-info/readme.txt

 == Upgrade Notice ==

 = 1.8.0 =
 In this release, we make this plugin compatible with WordPress 6.0.
-Please re-configure your plugin settings, otherwise it may stop working.
+You may need to re-configure your plugin settings, to get it working.